gearglow/ReptiliaWithATwist/The List.md

 "Oh Merlin, it's *wonderful!*"

-The door opened into a main room with a sunken den area, ringed with squashy sofas, facing a hearth with several hooks on swiveling arms mounted to one side.
+The door opened into a main room with a sunken den area, ringed with squashy sofas, facing a hearth with several hooks on swiveling arms mounted to one side, for hanging pots and kettles and such.
 Through one doorway was a roomy, well-appointed kitchen with plenty of counter space, and through another was a huge, well-lit study, with shelves and shelves of books, big bay windows with reading nooks, a large desk, and several squashy armchairs.
 A door in the kitchen turned out to be a staircase down to a basement workshop, with fully-appointed potions and enchanting areas.
-Last there was a door across the den area which led to a large bedroom with a king-size four-poster bed, with French doors opening onto a deck facing the lake.
+Last there was a door across the den area which led up to a large loft bedroom with a king-size four-poster bed, and French doors opening onto a deck facing the lake.
 Across from the French doors was a bathroom with a sunken jacuzzi tub.
 The whole place had a cozy, rustic aesthetic which Harry found thoroughly comforting.

 "I should hope so," Janet said.
 "I got it from your past lives' daydreams about having a place of your own.
 With a few modifications for the training you'll be undertaking, of course."